pageldev/OsmLogger/README.md

 # OsmLogger

-Simple C++11 Logger for logging positional data an osm file
+Simple C++11 Logger for logging positional data to an osm file

 ## Compile
 ```bash